-The Health and Care Standards self-assessments from Service Delivery Units and Executive leads are monitored through the process executed by a Quality and Safety Non Officer Member Scrutiny Panel.
+The Health and Care Standards self-assessments from Service Delivery Units and Executive leads were monitored through the process executed by a Scrutiny Panel chaired by an Independent Member of the Board.

-This panel met at the end of each quarter during the 2017/18 year, and finally on ??????? to reflect on the development of the 2017/18 process and to discuss the Executive scores for each standard.
+This panel met at the end of each quarter during the 2017/18 year, and finally on 9th April 2018, to reflect on the development of the 2017/18 process and to discuss the Executive scores for each standard.